Pranav175-bit/cat-dog-image-classification-cnn/README.md

 # Cat and Dog Image Classification Using CNN

-This project uses a Convolutional Neural Network (CNN) to classify images as cats or dogs.
+This project uses a Convolutional Neural Network (CNN) to classify images as either cats or dogs.

 ## Objective

-To build a deep learning model that can classify an input image as either a cat or a dog.
+The objective of this project is to build a deep learning model that can classify an input image as a cat or a dog using CNN-based image classification.

 ## Technologies Used

-- Python
+* Python
-- TensorFlow/Keras
+* TensorFlow/Keras
-- CNN
+* Convolutional Neural Network (CNN)
-- ImageDataGenerator
+* ImageDataGenerator
-- NumPy
+* NumPy

 ## Project Workflow